-You can buy whole, dried cordyceps in health food stores or online and then add them to soups and stews, or drink them in a tea or broth made from powdered cordyceps, which is what I prefer to do.
-I buy the Organic Cordyceps Mushroom Powder (see photo above) online from Amazon.
-Some people however find it more convenient to take cordyceps as a liquid extract or in capsule form.
+Personally, I prefer to add them to soups and stews, or drink them in a tea or broth made from powdered cordyceps.
+I buy the Organic Cordyceps Mushroom Powder online from Amazon.
+However, some people find it more convenient to take cordyceps as a liquid extract or in capsule form.
 I much prefer consuming it more like a food though.

 What Do Cordyceps Taste Like?

-Just like most mushrooms, cordyceps have a savory umami-quality and a deep earthy-nutty flavor that I find enhance the overall quality of certain foods, especially soups and broths (like the one in the recipe below!)
+Just like most mushrooms, cordyceps have a savory umami-quality and a deep earthy-nutty flavor.
+I find this enhances the overall quality of certain foods, especially soups and broths.

 How Often Should You Take Cordyceps?